 The day began with a well-intentioned talk by Chief Executive Roly Owers who spoke of the challenges faced today and the need for horse sports to maintain a social licence to operate.
 Mr Owers suggested there is an opportunity for using the fast-paced change and emerging technologies for good – provided everyone takes responsibility and time to improve equine welfare.

 The presentation by Mr Davison that the ISES is challenging started at 10.25am.
-Mr Davison was introduced as a trustee of WHW and four time Olympian, and had been invited to speak about “Equestrian sport: the good, the bad and the ugly – and, where to next?”
+Mr Davison was introduced as a trustee of World Horse Welfare and four time Olympian, and had been invited to speak about “Equestrian sport: the good, the bad and the ugly – and, where to next?”

 During his talk, Mr Davison rejected the need for further regulation as a means to protect welfare and, instead, called out social media activists and ‘the media’ in general for failing to support the sport’s regulators – the FEI – in their ongoing quest to maintain their values which state on numerous occasions that the welfare of the horse is paramount.